cyruscollier/wp-test/README.md

 ```

 Like most unit tests, start a test method with setting up whatever state is needed before executing the method/function under test.
-For WordPress, this usually means creating posts and terms, adding options, or if needed for the test,
+For WordPress, this usually means one or more of the following:

-setting the current user with `wp_set_current_user(1)`, which sets the initial installed admin user.
+1. Creating WordPress entities: posts, terms, or users
+1. Adding meta to newly-created entities or adding terms to posts.
+1. Setting built-in or custom options
+1. Populating PHP super globals manually, such as `$_GET`, `$_POST`, etc.
+1. Calling WordPress functions that set various global state, such as `set_current_screen()`, `wp_set_current_user()`, etc.
+1. Manipulating WordPress globals manually, such as `$post`, `$wp_query`, etc.

 Then execute the function/method and make PHPUnit assertions about how database or other state has changed.
 WP Test provides several additional WordPress-specific assertions on top of the ones supplied by WordPress.